mdfkbtc/veles/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN VELES CORE

 It is possible to run Veles Core as a Tor hidden service, and connect to such services.